FedeDP/ncursesFM/README.md

 ## Runtime dependencies

 **required:**
-* ncurses, libmagic, libarchive, plus every optional build dep if compiled with its support.
+* ncurses, libmagic, libarchive, glibc plus every optional build dep if compiled with its support.

 **optional:**
 * xdg-utils (if compiled with libx11 support)